 The Insight

-Tallaght is rich in story, character and community.
-Yet much of that story isn’t widely known or expressed.
-In that, we found something powerful.
-Parthalán, the mythical Greek prince said to have founded Tallaght.
-A story hidden in plain sight.
-One that could anchor the future as much as the past.
+Tallaght is rich in story, character and community, yet much of that story isn’t widely known or expressed.
+In that, we found something powerful: Parthalán, the mythical Greek prince said to have founded the area.
+A story hidden in plain sight, one that could anchor the future as much as the past.

-By naming the space Parthalán Place, we created more than a label.
-We created a shared cultural address.A place where:
+By naming it Parthalán Place, we created more than a label – we created a shared cultural address for Tallaght.

 Together.svg